tigoe/html-for-conndev/readme.md

 For more on input elements, see the [MDN Input Element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) page.

-### DOM Manipulation in JavaScript

-Every JS library has its own shortcuts for manipulating DOM elements in JavaScript, but it's not that hard to do without a library, and it's good to know.
-DOM elements are elements of the HTML `document`, of course, and there are various JS functions for getting them:

-* `document.getElementsByTagName('input')` returns all the elements of a given tag, such as `input`
-* `document.getElementById('powerInput')` returns the element with the id `powerInput`
-* `document.getElementsByClassName('controls')` returns all the elements with the class name `controls`
-* `document.getElementsByName('sensor')` returns all the elements with the name `sensor`

-Once you've got an element, you can get or set any of its properties.

 ### DOM Events

 There are a number of [events associated with the DOM](https://developer.mozilla.org/en-US/docs/Web/Events) and DOM elements.
 You can use these to take action when an element changes its value, loses or gains focus, and so forth.
 There are also mouse and keyboard events that typically apply to the whole document.